 How Rosetta Stone has prospered despite the Silicon Valley onslaught in language studying

 Some of these competitions even provide their services for free.
 To compete and stay relevant against this onslaught of start-up competitors sponsored with the aid of well-heeled buyers like Kleiner Perkins, the organization got rid of the boxed CD-from units and has become a subscription-primarily based enterprise, becoming a member of the ever-developing range of organizations providing software-as-a-provider.
-Another, perhaps even more sizeable shift was increasing into schools with a K-12 instructional platform.
+Another, perhaps even bigger, shift was increasing into schools with a K-12 instructional platform.

 Silicon Valley